Receiving and decoding 433 MHz radio signals from wireless devices

 Coming up next

-In the next post I will share how to send packets by copying the ones we captured and creating our own.
+In a future post I will share how to send packets by copying the ones we captured and also creating our own.

 Notes